-3.- The meetings of the Board of Directors shall normally be held at the registered office, but may also be held in any other place determined by the Chairman and indicated in the notice of meeting, and by any means determined by the Chairman in accordance with the provisions of article 39 of the Company's Articles
+3.- The meetings of the Board of Directors shall normally be held at the registered office, but may also be held in any other place determined by the Chairman and indicated in the notice of meeting, and by any means determined by the Chairman in accordance with the provisions of article 39 of the Company's Articles of Association.

-C.1.36 C.1.36 Indicate and, where appropriate, give details of whether the company has established rules obliging directors to report and, where appropriate, resign when situations arise that affect them, whether or not related to their actions at the company itself, which could damage the credit and reputation of the company:
+- C.1.36 Indicate and, where appropriate, give details of whether the company has established rules obliging directors to report and, where appropriate, resign when situations arise that affect them, whether or not related to their actions at the company itself, which could damage the credit and reputation of the company: - [√] Yes [] No

-[ \[ \] ] Yes

-[ ] No

 Detail the rules

-establishes that may put the int case in which h When, either th explain the reas Meeting relieve Governance Re od Governance Recommendations, article 12 of the Rules and Regulations of the Organisation and Functioning of the Board of Directors to Directors must place their offices at the Board of Directors' disposal, and tender their resignation, if the Board deems fit, when, inter alia, they terests of the Company at risk or damage its credibility and reputation.
-In particular, a Director must inform the Board of Directors of any criminal is or she appears as being under investigation, along with any procedural developments.
-Irrough resignation or by resolution of the General Meeting, a Director leaves their position before the end of their mandate, they shall properly sons for their resignation.
-Non-executive directors shall write down their opinion on the reasons why, if applicable, the General Shareholders' is them of their duties, in a letter to be sent to all members of the Board of Directors.
-Aside from reporting such facts in the Annual Corporate port, insofar as it is relevant for investors, the Company shall announce the Director's departure as soon as possible, including sufficient reference or circumstances provided by the Director.
+Pursuant to Good Governance Recommendations, article 12 of the Rules and Regulations of the Organisation and Functioning of the Board of Directors establishes that Directors must place their offices at the Board of Directors' disposal, and tender their resignation, if the Board deems fit, when, inter alia, they may put the interests of the Company at risk or damage its credibility and reputation.
+In particular, a Director must inform the Board of Directors of any criminal case in which he or she appears as being under investigation, along with any procedural developments.

+When, either through resignation or by resolution of the General Meeting, a Director leaves their position before the end of their mandate, they shall properly explain the reasons for their resignation.
+Non-executive directors shall write down their opinion on the reasons why, if applicable, the General Shareholders' Meeting relieves them of their duties, in a letter to be sent to all members of the Board of Directors.
+Aside from reporting such facts in the Annual Corporate Governance Report, insofar as it is relevant for investors, the Company shall announce the Director's departure as soon as possible, including sufficient reference to the reasons or circumstances provided by the Director.

 C.1.37 Indicate, unless there are special circumstances that have been set down in the minutes, whether the Board has been informed of or has otherwise learned of any situation that affects a director, whether or not it is related to their actions in the company itself, and which could damage the company's good name and reputation:

-[ ] Yes
+[] Yes [√] No

-C.1.38 List the significant agreements entered into by the company which come into force, that are amended or terminate in the event of a change of control of the Company due to a takeover bid,
+C.1.38 List the significant agreements entered into by the company which come into force, are amended or terminate in the event of a change of control of the Company due to a takeover bid, and their effects.